apache/opennlp/opennlp-extensions/opennlp-embeddings/TRAINING.md

 # Distilling a Model for OpenNLP Static Embeddings

 This module loads static embedding tables and, with the `DistillModel` command, also produces them: a table is distilled once from a sentence-transformer teacher and then loaded in the JVM as many times as you like.
-The distiller replicates [Model2Vec](https://github.com/MinishLab/model2vec) in Java — it runs the teacher's ONNX graph over its own vocabulary once, applies principal component analysis (PCA) and a Zipf weighting (frequent tokens are down-weighted, after Zipf's law of word frequency), and writes a flat per-token matrix.
+The distiller replicates [Model2Vec](https://github.com/MinishLab/model2vec) in Java.
+It runs the teacher's ONNX graph over its own vocabulary once, applies principal component analysis (PCA) and a Zipf weighting (frequent tokens are down-weighted, after Zipf's law of word frequency), and writes a flat per-token matrix.
 There is no training loop and no labelled data; a distillation is minutes on CPU, not hours on a GPU.

 ## 1. Distill the teacher